 The Symbiotic Life of Roridula Gorganio

-Roridula, an insectivorous plant genus native to South Africa, has unique features that distinguish it from other insect trapping plants.
+Roridula, an insectivorous plant genus native to South Africa, has features that distinguish it from other insect-trapping plants.

 Hikers of the Cape Fold Mountains will be familiar with the various drosera, the local insectivorous plants, found on damp slopes, like this type below in flower, deep in the Cederberg.

-But there is a less common insectivorous type of fynbos knocking on the door of the endangered list, the Roridula, found in a few dwindling locations.
-The plant's interests lie not in the bugs it entraps, but in what comes out of one particular bug, which escaping the plant's sticky secretions, sucks the life out of those that have been caught.
+One less common insectivorous type of fynbos on the brink of entering the 'endangered' list, the Roridula, is found in a few locations.
+The plant traps insects.
+There is one particular bug, the Pameridea, evolved to escape the plant's sticky secretions.
+It sucks the life out of those other bugs that have been caught.
+It's excrement is used by the plant as nourishment..

 Pameridea

-This insect escapes being trapped in Roridula's sticky glandular leaves due to a waxy coating on its body that repels the sticky substance produced by the plant.
+A waxy coating on this insect's body repels the sticky substance produced by the plant.
 This coating is thought to protect the insect from becoming stuck on the leaf surface.

 Evolution of the Roridula